 - The spyglasses are not only telescopes, but they also have a code wheel on them for deciphering codes in films, and are apparently heavy enough to be used as makeshift clubs, if Jacquelyn and Gustav's behavior towards the end of episode two is any indication.
 They also function as flashlights using an electromagnetic circuit, and can produce enough heat to create an updraft strong enough to carry a small hot air balloon upwards.

-- Violet is able to make a grappling hook with nothing but some bedsheets and a hay hook, like in the books.
+- Violet makes a grappling hook with nothing but some bedsheets and a hay hook, like in the books.
 However, she also makes a backpack apparatus to scale it with out of, among other things, a crank-powered pasta maker and an electric mixer.

 - Mythology Gag: Has its own page.